amidecar/Explosivity_and_unsaturations/README.md

 git clone https://github.com/amidecar/Explosivity_and_unsaturations
 ```

-Select the environment in which you want to install the package or,
-Create a new environment, you may also give the environment a different name.
+Select the environment in which you want to install the package or create a new environment, you may also give the environment a different name.

 ```
-conda create -n explosivity_and_unsaturations python=3.10
+conda create -n your_conda_env python=3.10
 ```

 install the package from the cloned repository

 ```
-conda activate explosivity_and_unsaturations
+conda activate your_conda_env
 cd path/to/your/cloned/repository
-(conda_env)  pip install .
+(your_conda_env)  pip install .
 ```

 If you need jupyter lab to use the package, install it